 Pre-finished steel comprises a number of paint layers and treatments which are applied to the steel in an automated and carefully controlled process with each layer of the product having a particular function.
 It is the combined effect of all these layers that give the product its overall performance and ensures a material that is robust and offers the specifier a choice of colour and effect.
-During the organic coating process, a zinc based metallic coating is first applied to the steel coil.
+During the organic coating process for Colorcoat HPS200 Ultra[®], a zinc based metallic coating is first applied to the steel coil.
 A pre-treatment is applied and then a primer before adding the final top coat layer in the form of liquid paint.
 This topcoat is applied on the top surface only, while the reverse or back side of the strip is produced with a high performing backing coat.
 These are cured at elevated temperatures before being recoiled.

-The pre-finished coils are transported to the deep deck manufacturing facility at Skien in Norway, by road and roll-on-roll-off ferry.
-The prefinished steel is then profiled and cut into suitable lengths on a dedicated process line.
-An overview of the process from raw materials to production of the steel deep deck product, is shown in Figure 2.
+The pre-finished coils are then transported to Skien in Norway, by road and container ship, where they are decoiled, heated to restore the emboss of the coating, and cut to length on a dedicated line.
+An overview of the process from raw materials to production of the coated steel sheet product, is shown in Figure 2.